exyreams/Visivo/README.md

 - **Audio Playback Controls**: Users can play, pause, and seek through the audio description.
 - **Audio Download**: Option to download the generated audio file for offline use.
 - **User Authentication**: Secure access to features through user authentication.
+- **Multi-Format File Processing**: Supports analysis of various file types, including documents, audio, video, and images, with tailored insights for each format.
+- **Chat-Interface**: Chat with you files, either documents, music or video files.

 ## Project Workflow